Music at South Church

 If you enjoy singing, meeting people, and forming a community around music please join us!
 South Church choir is a lively group of about 30 to 35 singers who meet to sing, express themselves with music and then share it with the congregation at South Church.
 There are no auditions, non-music readers and readers alike, are welcome!
 The goal is to enjoy the music making and then sing for services.

-South Church Choir meets Tuesday nights from 7:00-8:30 in the sanctuary, directed by Joanne Connolly and accompanied by Susan Adams.
+South Church Choir meets Tuesday nights from 7:00-8:30 in the sanctuary.

 South Church Folk